Bubwith: Community

 Elementary education is provided by Bubwith Community Primary School, and The Bubwith Centre, which hosts Bubwith Playgroup.
 To the rear of the centre are playing fields.

-The parish church of All Saints dates from the 12th century and is built in white Tadcaster stone.
+All Saints' Church, Bubwith dates from the 12th century and is built in white Tadcaster stone.
 Some Norman stonework remains, but the structure dates mainly from the 13th to 15th centuries.
 It was restored in 1894-5 by C. Hodgson Fowler and Ewan Christian.
 The church was designated a Grade I listed building in 1960 and is now recorded in the National Heritage List for England, maintained by Historic England.

 There are 6 acre of playing fields for the local cricket club and three local football clubs.
 The site holds three tennis courts used by the Bubwith Tennis Club.
 There is a licensed bar, and sports hall that runs events and weekly classes in Zumba, Tai Chi, Boxfit and Salsa.
 The Cyril Wiles Room is used for Pilates and Yoga and the daily Bubwith 'Under fives'.
 The Centre is also used by the local community for private parties and the Youth Club.

 Village amenities include an off-licence with delicatessen, The White Swan public house, a store, an Indian restaurant, award-winning butchers J A Mounfield & Son and a hairdressers.